Shipping movements - August 15, 2019

 The following ships are expected in Malta:

+The CMA CGM Nevada from Le Harve to Jeddah (CMA CGM Malta Agency Ltd) tomorrow.

-The Tilly Russ from Bar to Catania, the Oued Ziz from Tunis to Yunis and the Louisa Schulte from El Dekheila to Algiers (all CMA CGM Malta Agency Ltd) on Sunday.
+The CMA CGM Moliere from Antwerp to Piraeus, the APL Oregon from Hamburg to El Dekheila, the Contship Fun from Trapani to Benghazi (all CMA CGM Malta Agency Ltd) on Wednesday.

 Comments not loading?